mirosval/dotfiles/README.md

 ### Tmux

+I use [TPM](https://github.com/tmux-plugins/tpm) for maintaining plugins, after you start tmux for the first time, you need to press `ctrl-a I` to install the plugins.

 Start with `tmux new -s work` or `tmux attach-session -t work` if you have an already running session.

 - `ctrl-a c` to create a new tab